-Are you wondering, “Does Sudocrem get rid of spots really?”
+Are you wondering, “Does Sudocrem get rid of spots?”
 Then you are in the right place.
-In this article I take a closer look at Sudocrem acne treatment, exploring its efficacy in treating acne pimples, cystic acne, and acne scars.
-I have also explored the effectiveness of Sudocrem in the treatment of baby acne and because pictures offer a great visual representation of potential results, I have as well included several before and after pictures.
+In this article, I take a closer look at Sudocrem acne treatment.
+We shall explore its efficacy in treating acne pimples, cystic acne, and acne scars.
+I have also examined the effectiveness of Sudocrem in the treatment of baby acne.
+Since pictures offer an excellent visual representation of potential results, I have as well included several before and after photos.

 Is Sudocrem Good For Acne Spots?

 Does Sudocrem help acne spots?
 Yes, it does.
-Most of us know Sudocrem antiseptic healing cream as the product we use – or our mothers use or used – to get rid of nappy rash but it is actually good for spots too.
+Most of us know Sudocrem antiseptic healing cream as the product we use – or our mothers use or used – to get rid of nappy rash, but it is good for spots too.

-This is one of those acne spot treatments that actually really do work and it doesn’t have a load of different products and a load of different things that you need to do to your face.
+This is one of those acne spot treatments that work.
+Also, it doesn’t have a load of different products and a load of different things that you need to do to your face.

-The only problem with Sudocrem antiseptic healing cream is a rather sticky and greasy product.
+The only problem with Sudocrem antiseptic healing cream is a somewhat sticky and greasy product.